Turkey Burger Salad (Ground Turkey Salad)

 This ground turkey salad is my jazzed-up version of a healthy eating standard – the bunless turkey burger.

 Honestly, isn’t that just the most depressing menu item ever?
-It’s always listed under “lighter choices” and it always sounds so, so bland.
+It’s always listed under “lighter choices” and it always sounds so, so bland (although I do enjoy my very flavorful steak lettuce wraps).

-So instead of simply wrapping a turkey burger in a big ol’ lettuce leaf and calling it a day, I wanted to turn the idea of a bunless burger into one of those meal-in-itself chopped salads that I love.
+So instead of simply wrapping my turkey burgers recipe in big ol’ lettuce leave and calling it a day, I wanted to turn the idea of a bunless burger into one of those meal-in-itself chopped salads that I love.

 Mini burgers served over a bed of lettuce, along with some tomatoes, onions, avocado, croutons and feta cheese.
 What could be bland about any of that?